 World War Z is a loose adaptation of the 2006 novel of the same name.
-Brad Pitt’s production company Plan B acquired the rights to the novel in 2007 after outbidding Leonardo DiCaprio’s production company Appian Way.
+Brad Pitt’s production company Plan B gained the rights to the novel in 2007 after outbidding Leonardo DiCaprio’s production company, Appian Way.
 World War Z could be described as a troubled production after facing setbacks such as script rewrites, reshoots, delays and even ballooning over $40 million dollars over budget.
-However even though bombarded with hindrances it has become the highest grossing zombie film ever and a box office success.
+However, even though bombarded with hindrances, it has become the highest grossing zombie film ever and a box office success.

-As I mentioned earlier this is not your typical zombie film, these zombies are driven by pure will putting themselves in harm’s way to reach their target which makes for some shocking sequences.
+As I mentioned earlier, this is not your typical zombie film, these zombies are driven by sheer will, putting themselves in harm’s way to reach their target which makes for some shocking sequences.
 This is a largely bloodless affair which may be a surprise to fans of the zombie genre which is typically not for the squeamish as it’s known for its high levels of gore.
-While this may be disappointing the film still maintains claustrophobic horror sequences with some heart pounding jump scares.
-Still this is largely a thriller film which slowly reveals aspects of the infection throughout the film.
+While this may be disappointing, the film still maintains claustrophobic horror sequences and some heart pounding jump scares.
+This is largely a thriller film which slowly reveals aspects of the infection throughout.
 I enjoyed this about the film as it felt like a clever approach to a worn out genre.
-The various locations that are visited is a breath of fresh air, it’s interesting to see how different countries have attempted to counter the pandemic.
+The various locations for set pieces is a breath of fresh air, it’s interesting to see how different countries have attempted to counter the pandemic.

 Brad Pitt is the leading man of the film, there’s no consistent supporting cast as we have an ensemble of characters who aide and hinder Gerry in his travels.
-David Morse shows up as a creepy cameo who informs us of North Koreas radical measures for countering the spread of the infection.
-James Badge Dale also shows up as a no-nonsense US army ranger but the film falls upon Pitt’s shoulders to provide answers.
-Gerry Lane is a good protagonist as he is portrayed as resourceful and brave; perhaps he’s presented as a bit too perfect as he’s willing to put himself in danger a number of times without any hesitation which comes across as a bit false.
+David Morse shows up as a creepy cameo who informs us of North Korea’s radical measures for countering the spread of the infection.
+James Badge Dale also shows up as a no-nonsense US army ranger, but the film falls upon Pitt’s shoulders to provide answers.
+Gerry Lane is a good protagonist as it portrays him as resourceful and brave; perhaps he’s presented as a bit too perfect as he’s willing to put himself in danger a number of times with no hesitation which comes across as a bit false.

-The film has some epic action scenes with wide-spread destruction; these scenes are insanely entertaining when the camera isn’t going into seizure mode.
-We see zombies moving in huge numbers which looks almost like waves of undead consuming all in their path; while it does look a little silly it’s also a lot of fun so it can be forgiven.
-The CGI is less than stellar though and considering the budget of the film, I felt it could have been a bit more polished.
-My favourite scenes were the more horror inspired ones where eerie background noises effectively raise the tension.
-I found myself on the edge of my seat whispering frustrated at our heroes to not be so clumsy.
+The film has some epic action scenes with widespread destruction; these scenes are insanely entertaining when the camera isn’t going into seizure mode.
+We see zombies moving in huge numbers which looks almost like waves of undead consuming all in their path; while it does look a little silly, it’s also a lot of fun so it can be forgiven.
+The CGI is less than stellar though, and considering the budget of the film; I felt it could have been more polished.
+My favourite scenes were the more horror inspired ones with eerie background noises and effective sound design which raise the tension.
+I found myself on the edge of my frustrated at our heroes for being clumsy or reckless.

 The Third act of this film is hard to judge as the last 40 minutes are a reshoot.
-Originally the story saw Gerry crash landing in Russia and being drafted into the military which leads to an epic battle for Moscow.
+Originally the story saw Gerry crash landing in Russia and being drafted into the military, which leads to an epic battle for Moscow.
 The actual third act of this film couldn’t be any more different, in fact it feels like the films pace takes a massive turn.
-I won’t spoil anything but the third act is the grand finale we usually see with these epic block buster films.
-While it has been criticized as anti-climactic I actually really like the conclusion to World War Z, It might not give us the conclusion we were expecting but it does provide a clever solution.
+I won’t spoil anything, but the third act is the grand finale we usually see with these epic block buster films.
+While it has been criticized as anti-climactic I actually like the conclusion to World War Z. It might not give us the conclusion we were expecting, but it provides a clever solution.
 My only gripe is the final moments of the film have a montage of cut scenes with different countries combating the zombies which look really intriguing and had me wishing we could see more of them.

 World War Z is a flawed but interesting addition to the zombie genre; it’s presented in a wild but grounded manner which perhaps makes it one of the most realistic zombie films I’ve seen.
-I liked the fact that the film called its antagonists zombies as too many films seem to shy away usually calling them the infected or the undead (A film about zombies is not going to lose credibility by calling them by their name).
+I liked the fact that the film called its antagonists zombies as too many films seem to shy away, usually they are dubbed calling them the infected or the undead (A film about zombies will not lose credibility by calling them by their name).